 AANB11042U Organizational Anthropology

 We will conclude by reviewing contemporary ethnographic works on organizations in subfields within the discipline including: the anthropology of business and organizations, particularly in Europe including Denmark, and the US; the anthropology of global governance; the anthropology of finance; and the emerging field of the anthropology of global foresight.
-Particular issues to be address include: the anthropology of vs for business; and the business case for gender equality.
+Particular issues to be address include: the anthropology of vs for business; and the business case for gender equality; applying theory to business and organizational practice.

 After having passed the course satisfactory the student should: